Friday, April 18, 2014 3:41 AM

 Forecast Confidence (10 - "Know what gas will

-cost next week, Bob?"; 0 - "Been a victim of road rage lately, Bob?"): 8 Friday through Saturday, 7 Saturday night, 6 Sunday through Monday, 5 Monday night, 4 Tuesday, 3 Tuesday night and Wednesday, 2 Thursday.
+cost next week, Bob?"; 0 - "Been a victim of road rage lately, Bob?"): 7 Friday, 6 Friday night through Sunday night, 5 Monday through Tuesday, 3 Tuesday night and Wednesday, 2 Wednesday night and Thursday.

-St. Cloud Storm Total Precipitation: None; SCSU Precipitation: None
+St. Cloud Prison Storm Total Precipitation (through 4 AM): None; SCSU Precipitation (through 4 AM): None

 Let me know what you think about this forecast and discussion by emailing SCSU